chhuang-one/sqxclib/doc/SqArray.md

 };
 ```

-There are hidden members in front of SqArray.data:
+There are hidden members in front of SqArray::data :
 capacity    : the number of elements actually allocated in the array. (excluding the header in front of the array)
 elementSize : element size in the array.